ajmeyghani/full-stack-javascript-book/README.md

 ## Full-stack JavaScript Development

-Buckle up and get ready for an exciting journey through the full-stack development with JavaScript.
+Buckle up and get ready for an exciting journey for becoming a full-stack JavaScript developer.